Every LinkedIn Ads Targeting Option Explained (With Real-World Use-Cases

 Best For: Account-based marketing and customer upsells

 Example: HubSpot’s case studies show that segmenting existing users to promote premium features often results in 3x higher ROI on ad spend compared to cold acquisition campaigns.
-This method can be particularly effective when combined with company lists to refine your audience further.
+Learn how to connect these systems in our LinkedIn and HubSpot integration guide.

 Company List Uploads